ippontech/blog-usa/posts/an-introduction-to-delta-lake-the-parquet-open-source-storage-layer-for-big-data.md

 ## Parquet format

 All the data files are stored using the [Parquet file format](https://parquet.apache.org/) in the root directory of the table.
-Storing data in a columnar format has a lot of advantages over formats like CSV or JSON, I recommend reading this [Databricks article](https://www.databricks.com/glossary/what-is-parquet) on why Parquet was picked for Delta Lake.
+Storing data in a columnar format has a lot of advantages over formats like CSV or JSON.
+I recommend reading this [Databricks article](https://www.databricks.com/glossary/what-is-parquet) on why Parquet was picked for Delta Lake.

 ## ACID Transactions and Data Integrity